Republicrat: Argument that Democrats and Republicans are interchangeable

-Some commentators, such as right-wing talk radio host Michael Savage and left-wing activist Ralph Nader, who have both used the terms, have opined on how it is often hard to tell the parties apart, leading to the term's popularity.
-This was a view shared on the left by the Green Party during the 2000 United States presidential election, for whom Nader ran, whose bumper stickers read: "Bush and Gore make me want to Ralph."
-Former Dead Kennedys vocalist and Green Party member Jello Biafra has used the term during interviews.
+Some commentators, such as right-wing talk radio host Michael Savage and left-wing activist Ralph Nader, who have both used the terms, opined on how it is often hard to tell the parties apart, leading to the term's popularity.
+This was a view shared on the American Left by the Green Party during the 2000 United States presidential election, for whom Nader ran, whose bumper stickers read "Bush and Gore make me want to Ralph".
+Former Dead Kennedys vocalist and Green Party member Jello Biafra also used the term during interviews.
 In 2004, boxing promoter Don King told Larry King he was a Republicrat.
 He defined it as being for "whoever's going to be doing something or the upward mobility of America, black and white alike".

 Equivalent terms in other countries

-An equivalent term used in the United Kingdom is Lib-Lab-Con or LibLabCon, a pejorative portmanteau referring to the three main political parties (the Liberal Democrats, the Labour Party, and the Conservative Party).

-An equivalent term used in Canada is Lib-NDP-Con or LibNDPCon, a pejorative portmanteau referring to the three main political parties (the Liberal Party, the New Democratic Party, and the Conservative Party).

-An equivalent term used in Australia is Lib-Lab-Nat, a pejorative portmanteau referring to the three main political parties (the Liberal Party, the Labor Party and the National Party).

-An equivalent term used in Poland is POPiS, a pejorative portmanteau referring to the two main political parties (the Civic Platform and Law and Justice).

-All three of these epithets suggest that there are no real differences between the three major parties in the UK, Canada, or Australia, each of which is effectively a single-party system.
+An equivalent term used in the United Kingdom is "Lib–Lab–Con" or "LibLabCon", a pejorative portmanteau referring to the three main political parties (the Liberal Democrats, the Labour Party, and the Conservative Party).
+The equivalent term used in Canada is "Lib–NDP–Con" or "LibNDPCon", a pejorative portmanteau referring to the three main political parties (the Liberal Party, the New Democratic Party, and the Conservative Party).
+Similarly, another equivalent term used in Australia is "Lib–Lab–Nat" or "LibLabNat", a pejorative portmanteau referring to the three main political parties (the Liberal Party, the Labor Party, and the National Party).
+An equivalent term is also used in Poland, where it is called "POPiS", a pejorative portmanteau referring to the two main political parties (the Civic Platform and Law and Justice).
+All three of these epithets suggest that there are no real differences between the three major parties in Australia, Canada, or the United Kingdom, each of which is effectively a single-party system.